īkṣater nāśabdam - Brahman is knowable

 yato vāco nivartante aprāpya manasā saha

-"Brahman is He whom the mind fails to find and words fail to describe."
+“[Brahman] is He whom the mind fails to find and words fail to describe.”
 (Taittriya Upanisad 2.9.1)

-This line is part of a larger verse that describes the realization of the ananda-maya, the ultimate stage of transcendental realization: "He who knows the bliss of that Supreme Lord, the ananda-maya, whom the mind fails to find and words fail to describe, fears nothing.
-Material thoughts don't affect him.
-He doesn't rejoice with the good or lament for the evil.
+“He who knows the bliss of that Supreme Lord, the ānanda-māyā, whom the mind fails to find and words fail to describe, fears nothing.
+Material thoughts don’t affect him.
+He doesn’t rejoice with the good or lament for the evil.
 He finds equanimity in both.
 He becomes free from both good and bad karma and attains the supreme destination.
-This is the secret teaching."
+This is the secret teaching.”

 Another passage is found in the Kena Upaniṣad (1.5)

-yad vacanābhyuditaṁ yena vāg abhyudyīyate
+yad vacanābhyuditam yena vāg abhyudyīyate

-tad eva brahma tvaṁ viddhi, nedaṁ yad idam upāsate
+tad eva brahma tvam viddhi, nedam yad idam upāsate

 “No one has the power to describe Brahman with words, even though everyone’s speech occurs by the power granted by Him.
 Know this Brahman as transcendental, and worship Him.”

-Even the Srimad Bhagavatam could be quoted:
+Even the Śrīmad-Bhāgavatam could be quoted:

 yato ’prāpya nyavartanta, vācaś ca manasā saha

-ahaṁ cānya ime devās, tasmai bhagavate namaḥ
+aham cānya ime devās, tasmai bhagavate namaḥ

 “Words, mind and ego, with their respective controlling demigods, have failed to achieve success in knowing the Supreme Personality of Godhead.
 Therefore, we simply have to offer our respectful obeisances unto Him as a matter of sanity.”
 (SB 3.6.40).

 To this, Vyasadeva answers: īkṣater nāśabdam.
-Brahman is not indescribable by words, because it is seen He is vividly described in the scriptures.
+Brahman is not indescribable by words, because it is seen that He is vividly described in the scriptures.

 Two negatives make a positive.
-In this sutra, we have the word "asabdam", which means "that which cannot be described by words", but it is preceded by the word "na" (not), which results in the opposite idea.
-In this way, nāśabdam means "not indescribable", or in other words, it means that Brahman can indeed be described by words.
+In this sūtra, we have the word “asabdam”, which means “that which cannot be described by words“, but it is preceded by the word “na” (not), which results in the opposite idea.
+In this way, nāśabdam means “not indescribable”, or in other words, it means that Brahman can indeed be described by words.
 Brahman is not asabdam.

-This contradicts the idea that Brahman can't be understood.
-This sutra makes it clear that it is possible to understand the transcendental nature of Brahman, but there is a process for it.
+This contradicts the idea that Brahman can’t be understood.
+This sūtra makes it clear that it is possible to understand the transcendental nature of Brahman, but there is a process for it.

 The word “iksateh” indicates that the nature of Brahman is explained in detail in the scriptures, especially in the Upaniṣads.
 The Bhagavad-gītā, in particular, contains a great deal of information about the Supreme Personality of Godhead, explained by the Lord Himself:

-"I am the father of this universe, the mother, the support and the grandsire.
-I am the object of knowledge, the purifier and the syllable oṁ.
+“I am the father of this universe, the mother, the support and the grandsire.
+I am the object of knowledge, the purifier and the syllable om.
 I am also the Ṛg, the Sāma and the Yajur Vedas.
 I am the goal, the sustainer, the master, the witness, the abode, the refuge and the most dear friend.
 I am the creation and the annihilation, the basis of everything, the resting place and the eternal seed.

 O Arjuna, I give heat, and I withhold and send forth the rain.
 I am immortality, and I am also death personified.
 Both spirit and matter are in Me.”
 (Bg 9.17-19)